 How to (de)Motivate an Employee?

-How To Motivate an Employee By Raising a Salary
+How To Motivate an Employee By Raising a Salary.

 As it turns out, it is not difficult to either motivate or demotivate an employee.
 Rather the opposite – it is actually quite simple.

-And so they come to work excited and work hard to bring this vision to life.
+And so they come to work excited, with high employee motivation and work hard to bring this vision to life.
 However, after a few months, they realize that the owners are just good salesmen.
 That they are not necessarily the protagonists that they claim to be but rather, they are mostly concerned about profits.
 And, there comes the mental dip.

 Fortunately, this scenario didn’t happen in this case.
 When asked about his current state of mind, Jim grinned and said, “It’s fantastic!
 And they really appreciate me there.
 They even gave me the first raise after just a few months!”